 Highlights included Ed Birch as Mr Collins and his uncanny ability to be awkward, ingratiating and funny at the same time.
 An example of this was when he tried to join in a group dance at the ball on his own.
 There was also a superb performance from Leah Brotherhead as Mary.
 I am now convinced that Mr Collins and Mary would have made a great couple!
 Then again, Mr Collins made clear he was glad not to have married into the family after Lydiagate.
 As a fan of the novel, there was one thing which surprised me, though.
 In this adaptation, it is Mrs Bennet who tells Mary to stop singing and playing the piano at the Netherfield Ball, and not Mr Bennet.

 I have to mention Elizabeth and Darcy, of course.
 Jennifer Kirby is great as a spirited and independent Elizabeth.
 Likewise, David Oakes is deliciously aloof and proud as Mr Darcy.
 Saying that, Darcy’s “It is in vain that I have struggled…” speech seemed to appear out of the blue.
 The running time of the play is two hours and forty-five minutes so I guess it’s difficult to convey the gradual turning point in Lizzy and Darcy’s relationship.
 The play moved along at a good pace, though.

 Other memorable moments included the Bennet sisters on the staircase listening in on Mr Collins’s proposal to Elizabeth.
-I particularly liked the scene when Lizzie and her aunt visit Pemberley.
-A number of the actors pose as portraits, and Lizzie intently studies Mr Darcy.
+I particularly liked the scene when Lizzy and her aunt visit Pemberley.
+A number of the actors pose as portraits, and Lizzy intently studies Mr Darcy.
 There was also a nice twist at the end.
 Overall, a charming adaptation.